home-assistant/home-assistant.io/source/_integrations/bang_olufsen.markdown

 ### play_media services

-The Bang & Olufsen integration supports different playback types in the `media_player.play_media` service: playback from URL, activating a favourite, playback from a local file, playing a radio station, activating a Deezer flow and Deezer playlists, albums, and tracks.
+The Bang & Olufsen integration supports different playback types in the `media_player.play_media` service: playback from URL, activating a favorite, playback from a local file, playing a radio station, activating a Deezer flow and Deezer playlists, albums, tracks, and playing files and text-to-speech (TTS) as an overlay.

 #### play_media examples